 The Bird's-Eye Scope is a model-level visualization tool in Simulink opened from the Simulink toolstrip.
 After opening the scope, click Find Signals to set up the signals.
 Then run the simulation to display the ego actor, radar detections, and tracks.
 The following image shows the scope's display for this example.

 When the simulation starts, a few seconds are needed to initialize the 3D simulation environment, especially when running it for the first time.
 Once this initialization is complete, the 3D simulation environment opens in a separate window.
 The following image is a snapshot of the 3D simulation window corresponding to the snapshot of the Bird's-Eye Scope shown in the previous image.

 The simulated vehicles are shown in the 3D simulation window.
 The detections and tracks generated by the 3D simulation appear only in the Bird's-Eye Scope.
-The following animation shows the detections and tracks for the simulated scenario.

 In this example, you learned how to extract road centers from a 3D scenario for use in the Driving Scenario Designer app.
 You also learned how to export the vehicle trajectories created from the road segments for use in the 3D simulation environment in Simulink.
 You then learned how to configure multiple probabilistic radar models in the 3D environment and how to fuse the detections from the multiple radars located around the ego vehicle's perimeter using a multi-object tracker.
 The confirmed tracks generated by the tracker can then be used for control algorithms such as adaptive cruise control (ACC) or forward collision warning (FCW).